Hiking in the Indian Peaks Wilderness

 Lost Lake Trail

 From the Hessie Trailhead, climb through aspen and pine to Lost Lake, a small alpine lake.
-Hessie Trailhead requires a shuttle reservation in summer (no private parking).
+No pass or permit is needed, but Hessie parking is tiny and fills before dawn in summer; Boulder County runs a free shuttle from Nederland on summer Fridays, weekends, and holidays, no reservation needed.

 Arapaho Pass Trail